-When you create a new Strava account, your privacy controls will be set to Everyone by default, with the exception of the Training Log which will remain private.
+When you create a new Strava account, your privacy controls will default to the following:

 - Profile: Everyone

 - Training Log: Private

 You have the option to adjust your settings at any time to reflect your desired experience.

 To adjust your privacy settings, visit your privacy controls page on our website or the mobile app.
 To learn more about adjusting your controls, please visit our privacy center or any of the following articles.

 - Privacy Zones